-Many struggling to lose weight eat rice, pasta and potatoes daily.
-I call these the “major carbs” as opposed to bread, fruits, cookies, chips which I call “minor carbs.”
-All have few nutrients, high calories, and high carbs.
-Quickly broken down into simple sugar in the stomach they raise blood sugar and are converted to fat and produce hunger.
-Some of this sugar is utilized by the body to fuel your activities, from digestion and breathing to walking and exercise.
-Insulin converts excess sugar and is stored in the muscles and liver as glycogen and the remaining is converted to fat.
+Veggie carbs made from vegetables such as cauliflower, zucchini and lentils are low carb alternatives for overweight individuals and diabetics who eat eat rice, pasta and potatoes daily.
+Rice, pasta and potatoes are the the “major carbs” as opposed to bread, fruits, cookies, and chips which are termed “minor carbs.”
+All have few nutrients, high calories, and high carbs with almost impossible portion control.
+Quickly broken down into simple sugar in the stomach, these carbs raise blood sugar, are converted to fat, and produce hunger.
+Some of this sugar is utilized by the body to fuel activities such as walking and exercise, while other provide energy for digestion and breathing..
+When the carb ingestion exceeds the bodies need, the excess sugar is converted into fat.

 - Increased sugar cravings and hunger